 The same company that designed STS also designed the Smart Brake Module (SBM).
 This great accessory will engage the stoplight whenever it senses you slow down, which is excellent for big bikes in which you can make your transitions smoother by loosening up the throttle.

-The great thing about these two gadgets is that they are compatible with every motorcycle out there.
-If you are curious if STS and SBM are also compatible with your ride, you can quickly check in the form below, where you only fill in the motorcycle brand, model and manufacture year.
+The great thing about these gadgets is that they are compatible with every motorcycle out there.
+If you are curious if they are also compatible with your ride, you can quickly check in the form below, where you only fill in the motorcycle brand, model and manufacture year.

 Finally, the Suzuki Gixxer SF and the Suzuki Gixxer 250 are the two naked incarnations of the Suzuki GSX launched to the market.
 These small bikes live up to the name and the legend of the Suzuki GSX delivering power and speed.
 They are beginner-friendly motorcycles, and you can find them in any street all around the world.